St. George: Koffler Student Services Centre, 214 College Street

-The Academic Success Centre holds workshops and one-on-one sessions designed to help you improve your academic skills.
-This includes time management, test and exam preparation, stress management, and note taking skills.
+The Academic Success Centre and Academic Skills Centre hold workshops and one-on-one sessions designed to help you improve your academic skills.

 The Gerstein Science Information Centre offers consultation services about your choice of database, your search strategy, specialized electronic and print resources, and available Internet resources or research for a paper or presentation.
 Students may request a consultation appointment at the Gerstein Information Desk, by phone 416-978-2280 or by email to firstname.lastname@example.org.

 The GCAC provides professional development to graduate students who wish to improve their oral and written communication skills.
 The Office offers individual consultations and a range of workshops and non-credit courses for both native and non-native speakers of English.
 The program is not an editing service.
 It aims to teach students to express their ideas precisely, edit their work effectively, and present their research confidently.

 This FMRO site provides varied information on research ethics and includes a listing of ethics workshops and a schedule of upcoming brown bag ethics discussions at the Medical Sciences Building.
 It also provides links to the Faculty of Medicine’s policies on Ethical Research and Guidelines to Address Research Misconduct.
 Also of the utmost importance are the University of Toronto Research Policies and Guidelines.
 The Department requires that all students review the “University of Toronto Framework to Address Allegations of Research Misconduct”.

 The Intellectual Property Guidelines, produced by the School of Graduate Studies, are designed specifically for graduate students and their research supervisors.
 These guidelines are intended to address issues, which arise in the most varied of circumstances, across all divisions of U of T. Issues such as who owns the data, who should benefit from the results, and who should be the primary author are addressed.